bmay51213/bmay51213.github.io/_posts/2020-10-23-heartfailuresurvivalprediction.md

 [https://plos.figshare.com/articles/Survival_analysis_of_heart_failure_patients_A_case_study/5227684/1](https://plos.figshare.com/articles/Survival_analysis_of_heart_failure_patients_A_case_study/5227684/1)

-The target variable in the dataset is classified as Event with 1 signifying death in the study.
+The target variable in the dataset is classified as Event with a value of 1 signifying death in the study.
 All subjects in this study were diagnosed with heart failure.
 There were otherwise 12 other features to use in the prediction of death including age, gender, smoking status, diabetes, anemia, ejection fraction, sodium level, creatinine, CPK, and platelets.

 __Reference Cited:__